What Are the Responsibilities of a Data Engineer Manager?

 • Develop algorithms to transform data into usable forms

-Data engineers use the following skills in their daily tasks:
+Data engineers typically use the following languages, frameworks, and tools:

-• Programming in languages like R, Python, Java, SQL, and Scala
+• Popular programming languages like R, Python, Java, SQL, and Scala

 • Extract, transform, and load (ETL) systems